Neutrogena Hydro Boost Water Gel Lotion SPF 30 Review

 Review

-Results you may expect from using Neutrogena Hydro Boost Water Gel Lotion SPF 30:
+Does Neutrogena Hydro Boost Water Gel Lotion SPF 30 Work?

-Lightly moisturizing: Neutrogena Hydro Boost Water Gel Lotion SPF 30 has a moisturizing rating of 2.2 out of 10.
+According to CreamScan analysis, Neutrogena Hydro Boost Water Gel Lotion SPF 30 is lightly moisturizing, with a moisturizing rating of 2.2 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 0.9 out of 10 and a moderate humectancy of 3.6 out of 10, primarily due to the high content of Glycerin (est. ≈3.0%).